drandreaskrueger/chainhammer/parity.md

 * `can u try with this settings` suggested by [tnpxu](https://github.com/paritytech/parity-ethereum/issues/9393#issuecomment-420268151)

-Other than that, the parity team seems clueless how to accelerate their own client.
-Looks like the final verdict for now:
+Other than that, the parity team seems surprisingly clueless how to accelerate their own client.
+Looks like the final verdict for now is:

-`parity aura` seems to be 5-6 times slower than its PoA competitors.
+`parity aura` seems to be 5-6 times slower than `geth clique`.

-### There is a [README.md --> quickstart](README.md#quickstart) now ...
+### There is a [README.md --> quickstart](README.md#quickstart), and a [reproduce.md](reproduce.md) ...
 ... so if you have any intution or knowledge how to accelerate this, please replicate my setup, and then start modifying the parameters of the network of parity nodes, with e.g. `parity-deploy.sh` - until you get to better TPS rates.

 Then please alert us how you did it.

 Thanks.